dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS student guide - Windows Virtual Desktop.md

 Directions: With all participants at your table, respond to the following questions on a flip chart:

-*Provide an overview of the technologies and the implementation at a high-level.
-How will you use Microsoft's M365, Windows Virtual Desktop, and Azure technologies to meet the Customer's needs?*
+*High-level architecture*

 Design a Windows Virtual Desktop infrastructure that addresses the needs and requirements of the organization.
-At a high-level, provide details of your implementation.
+Provide details of your implementation.
 Make sure to document your design with a diagram along with addressing the questions.
 Address the requirements in the following areas.

-1. Microsoft 365
+*Microsoft 365*

-    - What Microsoft 365 subscription is required for Windows 10 multi-user licensing?
+1. What Microsoft 365 subscription is required for Windows 10 multi-user licensing?

-    - What subscription is required for Contoso's mobile device requirements?
+2. What subscription is required for Contoso's mobile device requirements?

-    - What subscription is needed to classify and protect PHI and PII access?
+3. What subscription is needed to classify and protect PHI and PII access?

-    - What subscription is necessary to enforce device access on the local network only?
+4. What subscription is necessary to enforce device access on the local network only?

-    - Why did you select the Microsoft 365 subscription(s)?
+5. Why did you select the Microsoft 365 subscription(s)?

-2. Security
+*Security*

-    - What is required to audit, log, and monitor controls for ISO 27001 and HIPAA?
+1. What is required to audit, log, and monitor controls for ISO 27001 and HIPAA?

-    - How will you address monitoring these controls in Azure and the on-premises data centers?
+2. How will you address monitoring these controls in Azure and the on-premises data centers?

-    - How will you avoid data exposure for data in-transit and data at-rest?
+3. How will you avoid data exposure for data in-transit and data at-rest?

-    - How will you maintain identity access management for the cloud and current Active Directory infrastructure, and how will they synchronize?
+4. How will you maintain identity access management for the cloud and current Active Directory infrastructure, and how will they synchronize?

-    - How will you address the secure and centralized file storage needs of the organization?
+5. How will you address the secure and centralized file storage needs of the organization?

-    - Describe the reasons for the specific security services selected.
+6. Describe the reasons for the specific security services selected.

-3. Networking
+*Networking*

-    - What region or regions will you deploy resources and why?
+1. In what region or regions will you deploy resources and why?

-    - How will you design the resource groups to support your design?
+2. How will you design the resource groups to support your design?

-    - How will your virtual networks (VNETs) be configured for IP addresses and subnets?
+3. How will your virtual networks (VNETs) be configured for IP addresses and subnets?

-    - How will you connect to Contoso Healthcare's data centers to minimize latency and maximize security?
+4. How will you connect to Contoso Healthcare's data centers to minimize latency and maximize security?

-    - What inbound ports, if any, need to be open to the session hosts for users to connect securely?
+5. What inbound ports, if any, need to be open to the session hosts for users to connect securely?

-    - What will you use to identify and monitor threats on the network?
+6. What will you use to identify and monitor threats on the network?

-    - How would you monitor network throughput and latency over the network?
+7. How would you monitor network throughput and latency over the network?

-4. Windows Virtual Desktop image
+*Windows Virtual Desktop image*

-    - How will the standardized desktop image be created?
+1. How will the standardized desktop image be created?

-    - How will applications be delivered to the desktop image?
+2. How will applications be delivered to the desktop image?

-    - What are the connection options for users to access the Windows Virtual Desktop image?
+3. What are the connection options for users to access the Windows Virtual Desktop image?

-    - What are the minimum system requirements for users to access the Windows Virtual Desktop image?
+4. What are the minimum system requirements for users to access the Windows Virtual Desktop image?

-5. Windows Virtual Desktop host pool
+*Windows Virtual Desktop host pool*

-    - How many con-current sessions will be required to access the virtual desktop image?
+1. How many concurrent sessions will be required to access the virtual desktop image?

-    - How many virtual machines are required to support the number of con-current sessions?
+2. How many virtual machines are required to support the number of concurrent sessions?

-**Customer Objections**

-1. Provide details on how you will address each of the objections that were put forward by the client.

 **Prepare**